Zack's Hotdogs: History

 In 1971, Sports Illustrated writer Pat Jordan described Zack's as Burlington's "most famous restaurant" in the book Black Coach, which described the career of Jerome Thomas Evans, the first African-American football coach in the South, who became head football coach and assistant principal at Walter M. Williams High School in 1970 (Black Coach, p.
 42).

 In 1977, John initiated plans to build a new restaurant.
 These plans consisted of a new building which was on the same block as Alamance Hot Wienie Lunch.
 The new building was designed by local Burlington architect Vernon Lewis.
 Construction was completed and a grand opening was held in December 1977.
 The new restaurant was called Zack's Hotdogs and consisted of eighty seats.
 In 1978, french fries and ketchup were added to the menu.
 John Touloupas' son, Zack Touloupas II had begun working in the store around 1963, when he was only five years old.
 He joined the business soon after he graduated from UNC in 1981.
 John continued to work for many years, until he was unable to, but still manages to go to breakfast at Zack's every morning.

-Today, Zack's still serves hotdogs and hamburgers, but has also added cheese dogs and combinations.
+Today, Zack's still serves hotdogs and hamburgers and chilli dogs, but has also added cheese dogs and combinations.
 A cheese dog in terms of Zack's is just a block of cheese in a bun and a combination is a wienie and cheese together.
 A zackburger is also on the menu which is bread and meat combined to make the patty.
 All of these items can have onions, slaw and chili.
 The chili is a homemade recipe made by the original Zack.
 He also created a hot sauce, which is popular with the customers.